rabbiazaheer1/vibeset/README.md

 (continuum, lynxup, dealjin, autodeal, leadhunt), `/ai-consulting`, `/about`, `/contact`, `*` → 404.

-## Notes on scope
-The 11 screenshots provided cover the Home page (hero through footer) and the Labs page (hero + product list).
-Those sections are built to match the screenshots exactly — spacing, copy, layout, and colors are taken directly from them.
-Services, About, Contact, AI Consulting, and the individual detail pages were not captured in any screenshot, so they are built using the same design system (same navbar/footer, type scale, color tokens, card and button components) rather than invented from scratch — swap in real copy/screens for those any time and the components will take it as-is.

 Company client logos (Columbia Property Management, Phone Depot, Muskoka Group, Sparkling, Majestic Perfumes, Jaff Technologies) are rendered as